The Ultimate Guide to Website Planning and Website Maintenance

 Not only has technology evolved to facilitate more interactive sites with faster image loading and pages viewable across desktop and mobile devices, it also allows easier integration with social media, video and other emerging web trends.

-Keeping your website up to date can be complicated and time consuming.
+Keeping your website up to date via website maintenance can be complicated and time consuming.
 You need to keep software and website systems current, perform ongoing analysis of your error logs and optimization strategy, improve integrations, ensure you have complete backups at your fingertips and monitor for security breaches and vulnerabilities.

 For example, if you are using a CMS (remember from above?), you’ll want to keep up with new version releases, as well as any plugins or extensions that are installed.
 This ensures better site performance and protects your site against malicious attacks.